Now offering two additional advanced surgical procedures!

 Dr. Stack was one of the first ophthalmologists in the state to perform SLT when it was FDA approved in 2001.
 Since then he has done thousands of SLT procedures.

 Eye muscle repair surgery is performed to correct eye muscle problems that cause crossed (misaligned) eyes.
 The medical term for crossed eyes is strabismus.
 The goal of this surgery is to allow the eye muscles to be in proper position and help the eyes move correctly.

 This surgery is usually done on children, but adults who have similar eye problems may also have it done.
 Children will usually receive general anesthesia for the procedure.
 Depending on the problem, one or both eyes may have surgery.

-After the anesthesia has taken effect, the eye surgeon makes a small surgical incision in the conjunctiva to locate the effected muscles.
+After the anesthesia has taken effect, the eye surgeon makes a small surgical incision in the conjunctiva to locate the affected muscles.
 Sometimes muscle requires strengthening, and sometimes it needs to be weakened.

 - To strengthen a muscle, a section of the muscle or tendon may be removed to make it shorter.
 This step in the surgery is called a resection.